Aliai3aiai/Ayomi/README.md

 ![Alt text](https://github.com/Aliai3aiai/Ayomi/blob/main/editprofile.png?raw=true)

-After updating user email, user will be redirected to the home page with a message of sucessfully update
+After updating user email, user will be redirected to the home page with a message of successful update

 5. Redirected Homepage